ONE LOVE

 Whoa

-ONE LOVE was planned for release as a B-side in 1983 had an album seen the light that year.
+ONE LOVE is an unreleased song written by Bruce Springsteen.
+It was considered for release as a B-side in 1983 had an album seen the light that year.
 See the "Unreleased 1982 and 1983 Albums" section below for more details.
+The above lyrics are for the only studio take of ONE LOVE in circulation.

-According to Sony's logs of Bruce Springsteen's studio sessions, ONE LOVE was recorded on 19 Jan 1983 at Thrill Hill West, Springsteen's home studio in Los Angeles, CA. One take of ONE LOVE is in circulation among collectors, and most probably it's the one cut on 19 Jan 1983.
-The above lyrics are transcribed from that circulating studio version of ONE LOVE.
-Springsteen recorded more than an album's worth of songs by himself during this period.
-He played all the instruments himself, with the help of a drum machine only, and overdubbing to create the final product.
+According to Sony's logs of Bruce Springsteen's studio sessions, ONE LOVE was recorded on 19 Jan 1983 at Thrill Hill West, Springsteen's home studio in Los Angeles, CA. The studio take in circulation was most probably cut on 19 Jan 1983.

 Bruce Springsteen recorded a bulk of solo demoes at his Colts Neck, NJ home studio in early January 1982.
 His intention was to demonstrate them to The E Street Band when they enter the studio later that month so that the recording sessions for their next album would progress faster.
 These studio sessions came to a halt in May when Springsteen decided to release Nebraska, an album consisting of the original solo demoes without the band treatment.